DevShiftTeam/APIShift/doc/server/files/models/Extentions.php.txt

 use APIShift\Core;

 /**
- * Your gateway to personal extensions
+ * Gateway to personal extensions
  */
 class Extensions {
+    /**
+     * Template function to run commands from extensions
+     *
-    public static function run($data) {
+     * @param array $data Array of commands to send to the extension */ public static function run($data) {
+        // TODO: redesign
         $request = "../extensions/{$data['name']}/{$data['controller']}.php";

         if(file_exists($request))